AmnonOwed/P5_GLSL_Experiments/README.md

-Processing GLSL Experiment
+Processing GLSL Experiments
 =====================

-Assorted code experiments with GLSL in Processing.
+Assorted GLSL experiments in Processing 1.5.1 (with the GLGraphics library) and Processing 2.0b8.

 ####HemeshCubeMap
 Convert a HE_Mesh to a GLGraphics' GLModel and apply an environment cubeMap GLSL shader to it.